Donate

 How do you spend the money?

-Can I donate by Zelle, wire transfer, or cheque?
+Can I donate by wire transfer or cheque?

 Can I give in honour or memory of someone?